 Graduate students will be asked to do additional readings (listed below) and individually prepare to lead one discussion in the field while in the Helsinki region (timing TBD).
-Graduate students will be given a theme to work with (e.g., smart cities, master-planned waterfronts, smart growth).
-Students will write 250 word reflections on each reading, summarising key points, and will prepare 4 questions to guide the class's experience of a given site based on their given theme.
+Graduate students will choose a theme in consultation with the instructor to work with (e.g., smart cities, master-planned waterfronts).
+Students will write

+250 word reflections on each reading, summarising key points, and will prepare a few discussion questions to guide the class's experience related to their theme during travel.